Un-hyphen/Discord-Bot/TERMS_OF_SERVICE.md

 - Respect copyright laws when using the Bot

 ## 4. Intellectual Property
-The Bot and its original content, features, and functionality are owned by [Your Name/Organization] and are protected by international copyright, trademark, and other intellectual property laws.
+The Bot and its original content, features, and functionality are owned by Animesh Kharwade and are protected by international copyright, trademark, and other intellectual property laws.

 ## 5. Limitation of Liability
 The Bot is provided "as is" without any warranties, expressed or implied.
 We shall not be liable for any damages arising from the use of the Bot.